Skip to Content

 8. Beagle

-Highlights: Curious, Affectionate, Happy
+Highlights: Inquisitive, Loving, Happy

 The Beagle is one of the least intelligent dog breeds, but also one of the most popular.